pschudar/datalayer/README.md

 DataLayer is a basic utility class that separates a lot of the database facing code from the logic of a project as a whole.
 The class broadly achieves two things

     1. It presents a conduit between an application and the database.
-    2. It automates the generation of SQL for a range of frequently performed operations, like SELECT and UPDATE statements.
+    2. It automates the generation of SQL for a range of frequently performed operations, such as SELECT and UPDATE statements.

 DataLayer provides two main benefits for a user of the class.